-Surprise and Splendor.
-The state of Yucatan is famous for having hosted the impact of meteorite approximately 60 million years ago that some believes caused the extinction of dinosaurs on earth.
-It also carved out zone of multiple sinkholes, called cenotes.
-In addition to temporary waterholes know as aguadas.
+The state of Yucatan is famous for having hosted the impact of meteorite, approximately 60 million years ago; that some believes caused the extinction of dinosaurs on earth.
+It also carved out zone of multiple sinkholes, called cenotes, in addition to temporary waterholes known as aguadas.

-These natural hydraulic formations were sought out by the ancient Maya as they provided their only source of water in a land where water flows underground, carving out gigantic caverns over the centuries.
+The ancient Maya sought these natural hydraulic formations out, as they provided their only source of water, in a land where water flows underground.
 When their civilization fell into decline, they left behind the remains of their impressive monuments situated in close proximity to these major sources of water.

-Forest grew over them in time and the present generation’s respect and protection of their cultural heritage has created substantial extensions of vegetative cover in what amounts to mini-nature reserves.
+Forest grew over them in time and the present generation’s respect and protection of their cultural heritage has created substantial extensions of vegetative cover, in what amounts to mini-nature reserves.
 As a result, some of the best birdwatching habitat is found within the archeological zones of Yucatan.
-Only the amount of human visitation discourages good viewing opportunities at the more heavily trafficked sites.
+Only human visitation discourages good viewing opportunities at the more heavily trafficked sites.

-Climatic conditions have a lot say about when is the best time to practice birdwatching.
-In Yucatan, the year is divided into dry and wet seasons with the former encompassing the months of January (most years) through to June or July.
-Rains are heaviest during the summer and early fall, and gradually decline upon the onset of the north winds that begin to denominate the southeasterly winds in early October.
+Climatic conditions have a lot say in regards to when the best time to practice bird watching is.
+In Yucatan, the year is divided into dry and wet seasons with the former encompassing the months of January through to June or July.
+Rains are heaviest during the summer and early fall and gradually decline upon the onset of the north winds that begin to denominate the southeasterly winds in early October.

 The best way to enjoy your birding and natural history experience in Yucatan is to be accompanied by a local guide.
-This permits you to visit places you never would have found on your own, as well as to better understand local customs, beliefs and practices.
-Yucatan is stepped in traditions, use of alternative medicines and an understanding of nature that is not taught in books.
+This permits you to visit places you would have never found on your own, as well as to better understand local customs, beliefs and practices.

 In recent years, the “Yucatan Peninsula Bird Conservation Program” (CAPY) of Amigos de Sian Ka’an A.C., has closely collaborated with Pronatura Peninsula de Yucatan A.C., Niños y Crías A.C. and the managers of the reserves under the National Commission of Natural Protected Areas (CONANP) in order to lead a coordinated effort throughout the Peninsula to create a bird culture and promote bird conservation activities.